OS2World/SYSTEM-LOADER-QSINIT/tbin/readme.txt

    This ZIP will be loaded by pressing "IMPORT" button and any file from it can  be selected as kernel for current boot.
-This method works on FAT, HPFS and  PXE, but can fail on JFS boot because of bug in micro-FSD (it hangs on large  files  or  access  over 4Gb - Mensys fix something here a short time ago).
+This method works on FAT, HPFS and  PXE, but can fail on JFS boot because of bug in micro-FSD (it hangs on large files or access over 4Gb - this may be fixed in later JFS builds).

    ZIP  file  name  can be overloaded by REV_ARCH_PATH environment variable (add set REV_ARCH_PATH = ... into qssetup.cmd - see note above about it).